Array

 [environmental_description] => With a population of 1.9 million and an area the size of Hong Kong, Sapporo is Japan’s fifth largest metropolis, over 60% of which is covered by greenery and 6 meters of snow for the period of 130 days a year.
 Apart from its compact structure, environmentally-friendly elements can be found all around Sapporo.
 There is a subway that boasts noise-reducing rubber tires, or Porocle, a bicycle sharing system.
 One of the landmarks of Sapporo, the Moerenuma Park for example, was built on a waste landfill, while the park’s signature and one of the city’s unique venues, the Glass Pyramid, uses snow for its air conditioning, another unique feature that has also been adopted by the New Chitose Airport.
 The host of Asia's first Winter Olympics has also been a longtime front-runner of local production - local consumption, with an overwhelming food sufficiency rate of 208%, which is five times more of Japan’s average, giving the destination its reputation and brand value as Japan’s gourmet capital, not to mention its namesake beer.

-[social_description] => The most special of Japanese cities maybe – its location on an island, which has 22 percent of the country’s landmass but only five percent of its population, has a lot to do with it - has been the center of biodiversity and wildlife management.
-In recent years, Sapporo has been focusing on the sustainable / adventure tourism, as well as preservation and promotion of the Ainu culture, the indigenous people of Hokkaido.
+[social_description] => The most special of Japanese cities maybe – its location on an island, which has 22 percent of the country’s landmass but only five percent of its population, has a lot to do with it - Sapporo has been the center of biodiversity and wildlife management.
+In recent years, the city has also been focusing on sustainable / adventure tourism, as well as preservation and promotion of the Ainu culture, the indigenous people of Hokkaido.

-[supplier_description] => As an environmentally-conscious destination, we are here to help our clients and stakeholders integrate a sustainability perspective in the business events operations, such as recommend programs and efforts to help reduce the environmental impact of an event; offer pragmatic means to encourage action through services such as carbon offsetting; or help monitor change and communicate efficiently on the impact of an event in connection with the SDGs.
+[supplier_description] => As an environmentally-conscious destination, we are here to help our clients and stakeholders integrate a sustainability perspective in their events operations; e.g. recommend programs and efforts to help reduce the environmental impact of an event; offer pragmatic means to encourage action through services such as carbon offsetting; or help monitor change and communicate efficiently on the impact of an event in connection with the SDGs.

 [dmo_description] => Blessed with abundant natural environment, Sapporo has been making advanced efforts since announcing its Eco-Capital Declaration in 2008, with the aim of becoming a leading environmental city.
 Designated by the Government of Japan as the SDGs Future City for its active measures to combat climate change and achieve UN SDGs, Sapporo is also a member of Fair Trade Towns, and was the first city in Japan to obtain the LEED (Leadership in Energy and Environmental Design) for Cities and Communities Platinum certification in 2020.